farhan132/car/README.md

 3. Run `complex_simulator.py`.

 ## Configuration
-Edit speed and position parameters at the top of `simulator.py` and `complex_simulator.py`:
+Edit speed and position parameters at the top of `simulator.py`:
 ```python
 # Example in simulator.py
 myCar_SPEED = 15.2